North Korea puts army on alert, warns U.S. of 'horrible disaster'

 "The U.S. will be wholly accountable for the unexpected horrible disaster to be met by its imperialist aggression forces' nuclear strike means," the spokesman said in a statement carried by the official KCNA news agency.

-South Korea's Defense Minister Kim Kwan-jin said later on Tuesday there was no indication of unusual activity by the North's military.
+South Korea's Defence Minister Kim Kwan-jin said later on Tuesday there was no indication of unusual activity by the North's military.

 Washington brushed off the North's warning.